Yubico/yubikit-android/README.md

 ### Q2.
 How can I debug my app on Android when a YubiKey takes up the USB port?

 A2.
-You can set up Android Debug Bridge (adb) debugging over WiFi: https://developer.android.com/studio/command-line/adb#wireless
+Set up Android Debug Bridge (adb) debugging over WiFi: https://developer.android.com/studio/command-line/adb#wireless

 ### Q3.
-Why is the USB device permissions prompt being shown every time the YubiKey is connected?
+Why is the USB device permissions prompt shown every time the YubiKey is connected?

 A3.
 This is an Android limitation.
-Android deals with these permissions at the OS level, and the only workaround is to use an intent filter as described in the Android Developers Guide [USB Host Overview](https://developer.android.com/guide/topics/connectivity/usb/host.html#using-intents).
-However, while this gets rid of the permissions prompt, it also causes your app to launch automatically whenever the YubiKey is connected.
+Android handles these permissions at the OS level.
+The only workaround is to use an intent filter, as described in the Android Developers Guide [USB Host Overview](https://developer.android.com/guide/topics/connectivity/usb/host.html#using-intents).
+However, if you apply this filter to remove the permissions prompt, then you cannot prevent your app from launching automatically whenever the YubiKey is connected.

 ## Additional Resources